-• Get help as quickly as possible.
+- Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories, and from any provider with an appropriate state license even if they are not part of our network.

-• As soon as possible, make sure that our plan has been told about your emergency.
+You may get covered emergency medical care whenever you need it, anywhere world-wide, and from any provider with an appropriate state license even if they are not part of our network. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 The number to call is on the back of your membership card.
 For information about HAP Utilization Management, please call the Customer Service team at the number on your ID card.
 They will answer your questions or transfer you to a Utilization Management team member if needed.
 Our business hours and description of departments are listed below.

-Type of service Hours of operation Admissions team Answers questions about admissions, transfers, and inpatient review Monday through Friday 8am - 5pm After normal business hours, call 313-664-8833 Option #3 TTY 711 Referral team Answers questions about outpatient prior authorizations and services, such as durable medical equipment, in-home care, home infusion and end-of-life care Monday through Friday 8am - 4:30 pm After normal business hours, call 313-664-8950 Option #1 TTY 711 Inpatient Rehabilitation/Skilled Nursing Answers questions about skilled nursing facilities and rehabilitation services Monday through Friday 8am - 5pm After normal business hours, call 313-664-8833 Option #1 TTY 711
+Type of service Hours of operation Admissions team Answers questions about admissions, transfers, and inpatient review Monday through Friday 8am - 5pm call 313-664-8833 Option #3 TTY 711 Referral team Answers questions about outpatient prior Monday through Friday 8am - 4:30 pm call authorizations and services, such as durable medical equipment, in- home care, home infusion and end-of-life care 313-664-8950 Option #1 TTY 711

+Type of service Hours of operation Inpatient Rehabilitation/Skilled Nursing Answers questions about skilled nursing facilities and rehabilitation services Monday through Friday 8:30 am - 5pm call 313-664-8833 Option #1 TTY 711